aep-dev/aep.dev/aip/general/0193/aip.md

 Services **must** clearly distinguish successful responses from error responses by using appropriate HTTP codes:
+- Informational responses **must** use HTTP status codes between 100 and 199.
 - Successful responses **must** use HTTP status codes between 200 and 399.
 - Errors indicating a problem with the user's request **must** use HTTP status codes between 400 and 499.